agawda/HAL9000/README.md

 The scripts contain also script for cloning and switching to master branch `cloning.sh` but it is not enabled by default in the main script (with assumption that the user already cloned the repository to get those scripts)

+Before running the scripts, the user has to have PostgreSQL installed and already created a database names `test_db`, running on port 5432.
+The script will ask for the password to the database with user `postgres` and will ask if the user wants to create schemas for the application from scratch (If pressed `y` and the database already has any records, those will be deleted).

+The scrapper app will create logs every time it runs inside the logs directory.
+Log file will have a time of it's creation attached to it's name.

 ## Demo.md: